colbyhall/hammer/DESIGN.md

 ### Philosophy
 This section is to discuss general patterns and foot guns to look out for.
 Nothing discussed in this section is absolute.
 There are always exceptions.

+#### Pillars
+Pillars in this context are goals that everything created must meet.

+##### Code Pillars
+- Readable
+- Refactorable
+- Simple
+- Performance Oriented

+##### Tool Pillars
+Tools are essential when it comes to game development.
+The higher quality your tools are the more efficient your development processes can be.

+The pillars are as follows:
+- Fast Iteration Times
+- Easy to implement
+- Easy to understand

 #### Foot Guns
 A foot gun is something that can make it easy to solve problem but typically causes problems later.